Engin-Boot/monitor-pi-board-s1b11/meta-stats/README.md

       g.
 Add do_install - Normal recipe build task which install binary to the destination directory

-### 7. Build recipe
-      Run 'bitbake json-report-generator-sources' to build the recipe

 II.
 Adding the meta-stats layer to your build
 =================================================